Ice1187/mini-editor/README.md

 ### Possible Cool Weird Features
 - EMCA-48 support vertical right-to-left line progression (section 6.1.1).
 So maybe a vertical right-to-left oriented editor will be cool.
 Combined with [wenyan-lang](https://github.com/wenyan-lang/wenyan?tab=readme-ov-file) would be a nice fit to write 文言古詩-style script.

+## Challenges
+- How to store the editing content, both lines and chars in a line, for efficent insertion and deletion?
+    - *Gap Buffer* and *Chunked Arrays* seem to be the common option, but too complicated for this demo.
+    - => Just store a line as a char array and realloc each time it changed and store lines as an array of the pointers to each line.

 ## Terminal Control Mode
 ### Local Mode